Avenue of American History

 - The goal of the Avenue of American History initiative is to begin a tradition wherein Americans leave behind generational legacies for the benefit of future generations.

 - The tradition will begin in 2026 to commemorate the 250th anniversary - the Sestercentennial - of the signing of the Declaration of Independence.

 - Each generation’s legacy will be housed in a “Hall of History” that serves as a time capsule of significant events that occurred in the preceding quarter century.

 - Beginning with “Hall 2026” (January 1, 2001 - December 31, 2025) and continuing with future Halls of History, each Hall is required to include two special rooms.
 One room is dedicated to present what life is imagined to be 100 years in the future.
 The other room is reserved for future generations to comment on the content presented in prior Halls of History.

-- The content of the Halls of History will be determined by a team of experts, perhaps coordinated through participating universities.
-The institution that will operate the Avenue of American History will require that the exhibits in the Halls of History cannot be altered by future generations - they are time capsules to exist unchanged in perpetuity.
+- The content of the retrospective Halls of History will be determined by a team of experts, perhaps coordinated through participating universities.
+The proposition of creating an Avenue of American History requires that the exhibits in the all the Halls of History cannot be altered by future generations - they are time capsules to exist unchanged in perpetuity.

-- The AAH Development Group is planning to locate the Avenue of American History in Philadelphia’s Fairmount Park on a parcel of land located midway between the Philadelphia Zoo and the Mann Music Center.
-The preferred parcel under consideration is a portion of the parkland used for the 1876 Centennial Exhibition, which commemorated the 100th anniversary of the birth of the Nation.
-At this location, land is available to easily accommodate 1,000 years of the nation's evolution.
+- The virtual Avenue of American History is lcoated in Philadelphia’s Fairmount Park on a parcel of land located midway between the Philadelphia Zoo and the Mann Music Center.
+This site is a portion of the parkland used for the 1876 Centennial Exhibition, which commemorated the 100th anniversary of the birth of the Nation.
+Below is a plan of the 1876 Exhibition.